lenskit/lkpy/docs/performance.rst

 ----------

 * Use Conda-based Python, with ``tbb`` installed.
-* Set the ``MKL_THREADING_LAYER`` environment variable to ``tbb``, so both MKL and LensKit will use TBB and can coordinate their thread pools.
+* When using MKL, set the ``MKL_THREADING_LAYER`` environment variable to ``tbb``, so both MKL and LensKit will use TBB and can coordinate their thread pools.
 * Use ``LK_NUM_PROCS`` if you want to control LensKit's batch prediction and recommendation parallelism, and ``NUMBA_NUM_THREADS`` to control its model training parallelism.

-We generally find the best performance using MKL with TBB throughout the stack.
+We generally find the best performance using MKL with TBB throughout the stack on Intel processors.
 If both LensKit's Numba-accelerated code and MKL are using TBB, they will coordinate their thread pools to coordinate threading levels.

-If you are **not** using MKL with TBB, we recommend setting ``MKL_NUM_THREADS=1`` and/or ``OPENBLAS_NUM_THREADS=1`` (depending on your BLAS implementation) to turn off BLAS threading.
+If you are **not** using MKL (Apple Silicon, maybe also AMD processors), we recommend controlling your BLAS parallelism.
+For OpenBLAS, how you control this depends on how OpenBLAS was built, whether Numba is using OpenMP or TBB, and whether you are training or evaluating the model.

 When LensKit starts (usually at model training time), it will check your runtime environment and log warning messages if it detects problems.
+During evaluation, it also makes a best-effort attempt, through `threadpoolctl`_, to disable nested parallelism when running a parallel evaluation.

 Controlling Parallelism
 -----------------------